Understanding Your Child’s Development: Temperament vs. Autism

 First, before jumping to conclusions, give yourself permission to simply observe.

-Also, instead of focusing on isolated behaviours, try to observe patterns gradually and calmly:
+Instead of focusing on isolated behaviours, try to observe patterns gradually and calmly:

-· How your child responds socially at home, at family gatherings, or during play
+How your child responds socially at home, at family gatherings, or during play.

-· How they handle unexpected changes
+How they handle unexpected changes.

-· Whether they try to share interest or enjoyment with you
+Whether they try to share interest or enjoyment with you.

-· How narrow or flexible their play patterns are
+How narrow or flexible their play patterns are.

 Rather than comparing your child to neighbours’ children, consider documenting observations over weeks or months.
 This provides a clearer and more accurate picture.
+Remember: early clarity opens the door to supportive strategies, guidance, and intervention when needed.

 When Should I Seek Professional Guidance?